Spiral of silence: Social media

-Social Media has contributed to the Spiral of Silence Theory.
+Current literature suggests that the spiral model can be applied to the social media context.
 Researchers, (Chaudhry & Gruzd 2019) found that social media actually weakens this theory.
-This theory suggests that the minority are uncomfortable expressing their opinions because of the fear of isolation, but, "the vocal minority are comfortable expressing unpopular views, questioning the explanatory power of this popular theory in the online context."
+They contest that the spiral of silence suggests that the minority are uncomfortable expressing their opinions because of the fear of isolation, but, "the vocal minority are comfortable expressing unpopular views, questioning the explanatory power of this popular theory in the online context."